ti-cortex-m4/demo-java-completablefuture/doc/article.md

 4. to get the value of the tax (a long-running task, depends on tasks 3)
 5. to calculate the gross price of the product in the USD (depends on tasks 3, 4)

 Notice that some tasks are long-running (for example, they make remote calls), so it is worth executing them asynchronously.
-Also, some tasks here depend on other tasks (they have to be executed sequentially) but some are independent (they can be executed in parallel).
+Also, some tasks depend on other tasks (they have to be executed sequentially) but some are independent (they can be executed in parallel).

 The proposed workflow is implemented below in three styles: synchronous, asynchronous `Future`-based and asynchronous `CompletableFuture`-based.

 >In _synchronous_ programming, the main thread starts an axillary task and blocks until this task is finished.
 When the axillary task is completed, the main thread continues the main task.

 >In _asynchronous_ programming, the main thread starts an axillary task in a worker thread and continues its task.
-When the worker thread finished the auxiliary task, it notified the main thread for example by a callback.
+When the worker thread finished the auxiliary task, it notified the main thread (for example) by a callback.

 1) The advantage of the synchronous solution is the simplest code.
 The disadvantage of this solution is that all tasks execute sequentially and take the most time (although some of them are independent and can be performed in parallel).